 Here's a secret: AP is the glue that keeps your business together.
 In traditional, manual-driven environments, AP can be costly, mundane, and repetitive.
 But in a fully-automated environment, AP can quickly transform into a highly automated unit that reduces your vendor costs, solidifies supply chain relationships, and re-imagines the way liquid assets flow throughout your business.

 But before you can break down those age-old processes, you need to understand your AP department.
 What's happening?
 How much is each invoice costing you?
 Where are your processes failing?
 Are there any significant time saps?
 And what strategies do you need to rethink to drive tangible value into your business?
+And what accounts payable benchmarks should you begin to measure your organization against?

 How to Measure AP Efficiency